GFulcz/PublicProjects/README.md

-# Grouping_Analysis
+# grouping_analysis

-Grouping_Analysis is a Python script and function for grouping data within a given dataset and calculating simple reference values to their grouped characteristics.
+grouping_analysis is a Python script and function for grouping data within a given dataset and calculating simple reference values to their grouped characteristics.

 ## Installation

-Grouping_Analysis is a single file Python script and doesn't require explicit installation.
+grouping_analysis is a single file Python script and doesn't require explicit installation.
 Script uses [pandas](https://pypi.org/project/pandas/) library.

 ```bash